 The TREES we sell are smaller than ball & burlap trees that are dug in the field, leaving at least 75% of their roots in the ground.
 Ours are grown in a container so they have a complete root system and begin growing immediately and are not stressed.
-Here is a sample of some of ours.
+Here is a sample of some of our selection.

 Native to our foothills, likes to grow in the protection of other trees, red fall color, 10’-15’.